Skip to content

 The automatic installation script supports some installation options to adapt to different installation needs.

-During installation, you only need to add --{parameter}[ parameter configuration (if any)] after the automatic installation command to specify the installation options.
+During installation, simply add --{parameter}[ parameter configuration (if any)] after the automatic installation command to specify the installation option.

 Bash